chelseaceballos/web-44-chelsea-ceballos-web-sprint-challenge-advanced-web-applications/README.md

 #### Authentication
 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

-* [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
+* [x] ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
-* [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
+* [x] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Also make sure the submit button for this form contains the id="error" attribute.
 Codegrade autotests will fail without them.**
-* [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
+* [x] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
-* [ ] **Make sure your error p tag has an id="error" attribute attached.
+* [-] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**
-* [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
+* [x] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
-* [ ] Save the token to localStorage.
+* [x] Save the token to localStorage.
-* [ ] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
+* [x] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
-* [ ] Build a `PrivateRoute` component within the components folder and use it to protect the route that renders the `BubblesPage` component.
+* [x] Build a `PrivateRoute` component within the components folder and use it to protect the route that renders the `BubblesPage` component.
-* [ ] In `App.js`, build the backend to the logout button.
+* [x] In `App.js`, build the backend to the logout button.
 When pressed, send an http request to the logout endpoint and remove the authentication token from localStorage.
 Use window.location.href to redirect to the login page.

 #### Consuming the API
 > *Add in the http requests and state changes needed to connect our api to the web application.
 Consider the effect of authentication on your api requests.*

-* [ ] In `services/fetchColorServices.js`, build out fetchColorService function to make a GET request to fetch the color data for your bubbles.
+* [x] In `services/fetchColorServices.js`, build out fetchColorService function to make a GET request to fetch the color data for your bubbles.
-* [ ] When `BubblePages` mounts, call fetchColorServices and save it's result in state.
+* [x] When `BubblePages` mounts, call fetchColorServices and save it's result in state.
-* [ ] In `BubblePage.js`, complete `saveEdit`, and `deleteColor` functions to make API requests for to editing and delete data.
+* [x] In `BubblePage.js`, complete `saveEdit`, and `deleteColor` functions to make API requests for to editing and delete data.
-* [ ] Watch and enjoy as your app responds to updates in the data.
+* [x] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.

 #### Testing
 * [ ] Finish the test in `Color.test.js`, `ColorList.test.js`, `BubblePage.test.js`.
 You will need to use rerendering, function mocking and spies in order to complete.